-But Does Not Credit Stories of His Hostility-Will Maintain His Independence-Brownsville Affair.
+But Doe- Not Credit Stories of His pendence-Brownsville Affair.

-Canton, O., April 10 .- in the presence or 1.200 people, Senator Joseph E. Foraker tonight delivered an address defending his actions as a public servant and declaring his willingness to abide their decision in the future.
-The of casion was the annual banquet of the con busing of trace, Senator Fornice was on the program for an address on "('ivie Pride," but his speech was large-Is directed to his work as senator, and is reputed as being the opening of the presidential campaign in Ohio.
+Canton, O., April 10,-In the presence of 1,200 people, Senator Joseph E. Foraker tonight delivered an address de fending his actions as a public servar and declaring his willingness to abide their decision in the future casion was the annual banquet of the on Dowrd of trage.
+Semitor Foraker was on the program for an address on "Cirte Pride," but his speech was largefy directed to his work as senator, and is reported as being the opening of the presidential campaign in Ohio.